 This is especially true of family controlled holding companies, where AGT tends to have less sway.
-This is why it is important to align the trust with high quality, long-term management and businesses/assets.
+This is why the manager says that it is important to align the trust with high quality, long-term management and businesses/assets.

 While the UK market has lagged, most other markets recovered their poise fairly quickly after the COVID-19-related panic of February/March 2020 and then moved onto new highs.

 The recovery was led by ‘growth’ stocks, and technology, digital commerce and healthcare companies, in particular.
 AGT has meaningful exposure to these areas through a number of its investments.

 In recent weeks, ‘value’ style investment strategies have been more in vogue.
 The trigger for this was November’s news of success in developing vaccines to ward off the virus.